pwilson77/OMarket/README.md

 # OMarket
-A online market hosted on the ethereum blockchain
+A online market hosted on the ethereum blockchain.